gwatts/dyndump/README.md

-  --stdin=false             If true then read the dump data from stdin ($USE_STDIN) --s3-bucket=""            S3 bucket name to read from ($S3_BUCKET) --s3-prefix=""            Path prefix to use to read data from S3 (eg. "backups/2016-04-01-12:25-") ($S3_PREFIX) -m, --maxitems=0          Maximum number of items to load.
+  --stdin=false             If true then read the dump data from stdin ($USE_STDIN) --s3-bucket=""            S3 bucket name to read from ($S3_BUCKET) --s3-prefix=""            Path prefix to use to read data from S3 (eg. "backups/2016-04-01-12:25-") ($S3_PREFIX) --skip-checks=false       If true then data integrity checks will be skipped during restore ($SKIP_CHECKS) -m, --maxitems=0          Maximum number of items to load.
 Set to 0 to process all items in the table ($MAXITEMS) -p, --parallel=5          Number of concurrent channels to open to DynamoDB ($MAX_PARALLEL) -w, --write-capacity=5    Average aggregate read capacity to use for load (set to 0 for unlimited) ($WRITE_CAPACITY)